 - The duty of care of employees to switch off the heating during period of inoccupancy is not as high as if it was their own heating system and they were paying the bill.

-Each heating zone within HeatingSave (max. of 25 per controller) has a heating diary and a default heating pattern for each day of the week.
+Each heating zone within HeatingSave (max. of 60 per T3520 controller) has a heating diary and a default heating pattern for each day of the week.
 A standard pattern can be entered for each day and exceptions only created as they occur.
-This is a simple thing to do either using the 16 character by 4 line backlit , “large character” LCD keyboard on the controller or at a PC.
-Up to 1,000 diary entries can be entered at each controller.
+This is a simple thing to do either using the 16 character by 4 line backlit , “large character” LCD keyboard on the on the T3520 or via PC using a web browser or via a mobile device, such as a smart phone.
+Up to 1,000 diary entries can be entered at each T3520 controller.

 Each heating pattern can be changed every minute of the day.
 That’s 1,440 times a day – a bit excessive – but what it does mean is that the heating can mimic your exact requirements - giving you 100% control over the heating to meet your specific needs in summer, winter or throughout the year.
 The choice is yours!